 Simon secured a role at Auckland Council as a workplace planning consultant in a more senior role than he originally applied for.
 He believes other employers should give new migrants a chance as they have the skills to do the job successfully.

-Are you eligible for Work Connect?
+Are you interested in finding out more about Work Connect?